East Lancashire Railway (1844–1859): Manchester, Bury and Rossendale Railway

 The railway ran north from Clifton through a cutting at Outwood.
 This required the removal of about 600000 cuyd of earth.
 It then passed north-east through Radcliffe Bridge and Withins station, and from there into Bury Bolton street station.
 From Bury, it ran through Summerseat, Ramsbottom, Stubbins and finally to Rawtenstall.
 The railway climbed a constant gradient, across a mixture of viaducts, tunnels, cuttings and embankments, one of which, the mile–long section from Ramsbottom to Stubbins, was substantial.
-The extant Clifton Viaduct was built to cross the River Irwell, which flowed 80 ft below, and also the Manchester Bolton & Bury Canal.
+The extant Clifton Viaduct was built to cross the River Irwell, which flowed 80 ft below, and also the Manchester, Bolton and Bury Canal.
 Its largest span is 96 ft wide.